nus-cs2113-AY2122S1/ip/README.md

 Shows tasks that match the search term.

 ```
 Patchi: Here is the list of tasks that match your search!
-Did you find what you were looking for? Œ(˙O˙)B
+Did you find what you were looking for? (omo)B
 1. [D][ ] return book (by: Apr 21 2021)
 2. [T][ ] read book
 ```